2002 Pacific hurricane season: Seasonal summary

 The season officially began on May 15 in Eastern Pacific and on June 1 in Central Pacific; both ended on November 30.
+In the eastern Pacific, the season saw below average activity in terms of the number of total storms and hurricanes, but about average activity in terms of major hurricanes.
 There were 16 tropical storms in the eastern Pacific Ocean in the season.
 Of those, eight became hurricanes, of which six became major hurricanes by reaching Category 3 or higher on the Saffir–Simpson scale.
-Three reached Category 5 intensity, a record shared with the 1994 season and the 2018 season.
-Four tropical depressions formed and dissipated before reaching the intensity of a tropical storm.
-In the Central Pacific Hurricane Center's area of responsibility, one tropical storm and two hurricanes formed, with one of the hurricanes intensifying into a major hurricane.
-In the eastern Pacific proper, the season saw below average activity in terms of the number of total storms and hurricanes, but about average activity in terms of major hurricanes.
-Only three systems, Tropical Storms Boris and Julio and Hurricane Kenna, had significant impact on land.
-Julio and Kenna caused the only two landfalls this year.
-Most of the season's impact, including all casualties and most of the damage, was caused by Kenna.
+Three reached Category 5 intensity, equaling the record set in 1994, and later equaled in 2018.
+Additionally, four tropical depressions formed and dissipated before reaching the intensity of a tropical storm.
+Three tropical storms formed in the Central Pacific Hurricane Center's area of responsibility, where overall activity was near normal.
+Two of the storms strengthened into hurricanes, with one of them intensifying into a major hurricane.
+Two additional systems tracked into the area from the eastern Pacific.

+Activity commenced on May 24, with the formation of the first tropical depression, which became Hurricane Alma, and intensified into a rare May major hurricane.
+June was extremely quiet with only one named storm developing, Tropical Storm Boris.
+Though it remained offshore, Boris was able to dump torrential rain along the coast of southwestern Mexico.
+There were two hurricanes and one tropical storm in July.
+Among them, Hurricane Elida underwent one of the fastest rates of rapid intensification on record for an eastern Pacific hurricane.
+It went from a 25 kn depression to an 70 kn hurricane in 30 hours, then proceed to intensify into a 140 kn Category 5 hurricane during the 24 hours that followed.